Private, In-Home Tutoring in Valley Center, Kansas

 Valley Center, Kansas Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Valley Center students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Valley Center, Kansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Valley Center USD promotes a respectful atmosphere with a rigorous academic focus based on the Kansas College and Career Ready Standards.
 Students are given support and encouragement while held to high academic standards.
 Clear expectations are established for what students should have learned by the end of each school year.
 Teachers have the leeway to tailor their lessons to fit the individual needs of students while maintaining challenging offerings.
 Interventions are offered for those who need them.
 The hope is that all students will take responsibility for their own learning and grow to succeed.

 We currently cover the following Valley Center-area school district: Valley Center USD 262.

 Educating Our Parents: Understanding the Valley Center District Curriculum

 The curriculum stresses critical thinking and reading and analytical writing skills as well as science literacy and problem solving skills.
 Students read myriad texts in different forms and genres, from digital to hardcopy, novels, nonfiction, poetry, and short fiction.
 Students are given guiding questions and read for understanding as well as structure.
 Students form opinions and gather evidence to support these opinions.
 They write analytical essays using evidence and participate in discussions and oral presentations.